For a printable PDF version, click here.

 “Among the many blessings that God has showered upon us in Christ is the blessing of marriage, a gift bestowed by the Creator from the creation of the human race” (USCCB, Marriage: Love and Life in the Divine Plan, p.
 1).
 The vocation to marriage is inscribed in the very nature of man and woman (Catechism of the Catholic Church, no. 1603).
 As a natural institution, marriage has certain God-given characteristics.
 It is the permanent, faithful union of a man and a woman, intended for the good of the spouses and the bearing and raising of children.

-So essential is the blessing of marriage that it was not lost by original sin, a point we are reminded of in the Nuptial Blessing of the Marriage Rite.
-Instead, marriage was redeemed by Christ and elevated by Him to become one of the seven sacraments.
-In this way, Christ made marriage between a baptized man and a baptized woman a sign or visible embodiment of his love for the Church (see Ephesians 5:21-33).
-Sacramental marriage does not replace natural marriage but, in a marvelous example of grace building on nature, raises it beyond what husband and wife could achieve on their own, allowing them to share in God’s own divine life.
+Marriage was redeemed by Christ and elevated by Him to become one of the seven sacraments.
+In this way, Christ made marriage between a baptized man and a baptized woman a sign or visible embodiment of his love for the Church (see Eph 5:21-33).
+Sacramental marriage does not replace natural marriage but raises it beyond what husband and wife could achieve on their own, allowing them to share in God’s own divine life.
 As Pope Francis explains, “The sacrament of marriage is not a social convention, an empty ritual or merely the outward sign of commitment.
 The sacrament is a gift given for the sanctification and salvation of the spouses” (Amoris Laetitia, no. 72).

 Many neighborhoods are blessed to have a married couple who are the true community makers.
 This is the couple on whom everyone counts to generate enthusiasm for the block party or to welcome new arrivals.
 When this special couple also happens to be Christians, their positive influence gives the Church a good name and witnesses to Christ’s love.
 People seek their opinion on moral questions or ask them to pray for their loved ones.
 They seem to enjoy working together in the yard and on church projects.
 Their dinner table always has room for another teenager.
 In such a couple, people witness the natural and supernatural dimensions of marriage, in the flesh.

 To Think About